Updated July 29, 2023

 - As the loss of Value in the net income also constitutes an income loss for the investors, it may lower investor satisfaction.

-- It is more challenging to establish a fair value estimate, which is meant to provide the most accurate data if a market for a specific item is not present in the active market.
+- Establishing a fair value estimate becomes more challenging if a market for a specific item is not present in the active market, as it provides the most accurate data.

 A good financial analyst should take care of the valuation methods that different companies use and make necessary adjustments in the financial statements to make an apple-to-apple comparison among companies.
 One should analyze valuation methodologies should critically in order to do better analysis and cross-sectional analysis also.
 However, an analyst should dive deep into the reason for the adoption of valuation methods for a particular asset.

-The projected price at which an asset is purchased or sold when the buyer and seller voluntarily agree on a price is known as fair Value.
-By comparing the item’s present market worth, growth potential, and replacement cost, one can calculate the Fair value of an asset.
+Answer: The buyer and seller voluntarily agree on a price called fair value and purchase or sell the asset at the projected price.
+Hence, by comparing the item’s present market worth, growth potential, and replacement cost, one can calculate the Fair value of an asset.

-The asset’s original purchase price is known as the asset’s historical Value.
+Answer: The asset’s original purchase price is also the asset’s historical value.
 Since it is the asset’s original price, it does not fluctuate over the course of the asset’s lifetime.

-The main distinction between fair Value and market value is that market value is not a suitable metric for assessing an asset’s actual or intrinsic Value because market factors such as supply and demand will heavily influence it, which are again very inconsistent and dynamic in nature.
-On the other hand, Fair Value will only be determined by the asset’s genuine or intrinsic Value.
+Answer: The main distinction between fair Value and market value is that market value is not a suitable metric for assessing an asset’s actual or intrinsic Value because market factors such as supply and demand will heavily influence it, which are again very inconsistent and dynamic in nature.
+On the other hand, determining Fair Value relies solely on assessing the asset’s genuine or intrinsic value.
 Market forces like supply and demand do not influence it.

-5. What approaches are used to assess fair Value?
+Q5.
+What approaches do companies use to assess Fair Value?

-The prices connected with actual market transactions for comparable assets are used in a market method to calculate fair Value.
-To calculate the fair value of the present, an income approach employs projected future cash flows or earnings.
-To determine an asset’s fair Value, a cost approach considers the expected Cost of replacing it.
+Answer: A market method calculates Fair Value by using prices from actual market transactions for comparable assets.
+To calculate the fair value of the present, an income approach also employs projected future cash flows or earnings.
+Hence, to determine an asset’s fair Value, a cost approach considers the expected Cost of replacing it.

 This has been a guide to the top differences between Historical Value vs. Fair Value.
 Here we also discuss the key differences with infographics and a comparison table.
 You may also check out the following articles to learn more –